saurabh0719/py-rules-engine/README.md

 ### Rule & Evaluation basics

+This rule-engine follows the `IF-THEN-ELSE` pattern of rules.
+Rules can be nested within one another.

+- Rules can be built using the python builder or directly in JSON as a JSON file.

+- Rules can be nested within one another

+- A single Rule can be composed of `multiple conditions`

+See the `examples/rule_json/` directory for some JSON rule files.

+All the `Rule`(s) are evaluated against a `context` dictionary.
+More on that later.

+Every `Rule` object contains the following

 - `rule_metadata`: This section contains metadata about the rule.

   - `__version__`: The version of the rule.